 Turbocharge Your Dataset with More Data

-So let’s add object names and types to a dataset.
+So, let’s add object names and types to a dataset.

-Click Create, then select
+- Click Create, then select Dataset.

-In New Dataset, click Salesforce
+- In New Dataset, click Salesforce Data.

-Name your dataset AccountInfo and add to
+- Name your dataset AccountDataset.

-Select fields Account Name and
+- Select the fields Account Name and Account ID.

 - Click Next.